nl8590687/ASRT_SpeechRecognition/README_EN.md

 Please note that after opening the API server, you need to use the client software corresponding to this ASRT project for voice recognition.
 For details, see the Wiki documentation [ASRT Client Demo](https://asrt.ailemon.net/docs/client-demo).

-If you want to train and use other model(not Model 251), make changes in the corresponding position of the `import SpeechModel` in the code files.
+If you want to train and use other model(not Model 251), make changes in the corresponding position of the `import speech_model_zoo` in the code files.

 If there is any problem during the execution of the program or during use, it can be promptly put forward in the issue, and I will reply as soon as possible.